-In [5] it was then shown that a bounded delay can be guaranteed under the two-hop relay mechanism.
-The aim of these studies (see also [10]) is the scaling property of the throughput or delay as the number of nodes in the network becomes large.
-Our interest in the present work is in the performance of the above mentioned relay mechanism in a network consisting of a fixed and finite number of nodes.
-It was then shown in [5] that a bounded delay can be guaranteed under this relaying mechanism.
-The aim of these studies (see also [10]) is the scaling property of the throughput or delay as the number of nodes in the network becomes large.
-Our interest in the present work is in the performance of the above mentioned relay mechanism in a network consisting of a fixed and finite number of nodes.

-It is important to mention that most of the studies of scaling laws of delay or throughput in wireless ad hoc networks assume a uniform spatial distribution of nodes, which is the case, for example, when the nodes perform a symmetric Random Walk over the region of interest [5], [9].
-In the present paper, we study the effect of the node mobility pattern on the throughput and delay performance of the relaying scheme of [9].
+I. INTRODUCTION Grossglauser and Tse [6] observed that mobility in mobile ad hoc networks (MANET) can be used to increase the average network throughput.
+Their idea was to look at the diversity gain achieved by using the other mobile nodes as relays.
+Their relay mechanism is simple: if there is no route between the source node (s) and the destination node (d), the source node transmits its packets to one of its neighboring nodes (say, r) for delivery to the node d.
+It was then shown in [3] that a bounded delay can be guaranteed under this relaying mechanism.
+The aim of these studies (see also [7]) is the scaling property of the throughput or delay as the number of nodes in the network becomes large.
+Our interest in the present work is in the performance of the above mentioned relaying mechanism in a network consisting of a fixed finite number of nodes.
+It is important to mention that most of the studies of scaling laws of delay and throughput in wireless ad hoc networks assume a uniform spatial distribution of nodes, which is the case, for example, when the nodes perform a symmetric Random Walk over the region of interest [3], [6].
+In the present paper, we study the effect of the node mobility pattern on the throughput and delay performance of the relaying scheme of [6].
 We are interested in the maximum relay throughput of a mobile node, i.e., the maximum that a node can contribute as a relay to the communication between two other nodes.
 The relaying of data for other nodes requires a relay node to allocate its own resources.
 In particular, a relay node has to keep the data to be relayed in its buffer.
 Hence, the study of the buffer behavior of a relay node forms an important topic of research.
 The present work addresses the above two issues, i.e., the maximum relay throughput and the relay node buffer behavior.

-Our point of departure is a simple observation which relates the evolution of a relay node buffer at certain time instants, called cycle times, to the evolution of the workload process in a G/G/1 queueing system.
+Our point of departure is a simple observation which relates the evolution of a relay node buffer to the evolution of the workload process in a G/G/1 queueing system.
 The service requirements and inter-arrival times in this queueing system are determined by the characteristics of the mobility pattern of the nodes.
 Our main findings are the following: